-The BA program in French offers the opportunity to study the language, literature and culture of France and francophone countries.
+The BA program in French offers the opportunity to study the language, literature and culture of France and other French-speaking countries.

-Students gain competence in reading, writing, and oral and aural skills in the French language and take a number of related courses on topics such as:
+Students gain competence in reading, writing, speaking and listening to French and take a number of related courses on topics such as: